revou-fsse-3/module-1-aldinazwany/week-2/README.md

 This is **README** file

-# My Landing Website - Honey Bee Club
+# My Landing Website - My Course

 **Task**
 1. Building a web page and try using correct semantics for each element